Skip to content

 How hard is the setup really?

 The runtime is the easy part: Ollama (or llama.cpp directly) serves a quantized model with an OpenAI-compatible API in minutes, and most tools that accept a custom endpoint can point at it.
-The real work is the workflow around it - deciding what the model reviews, wiring it into pre-commit or CI, and keeping prompts and context sizes within what a local model handles well.
+The real work is the workflow around it.
+Deciding what the model reviews, wiring it into pre-commit or CI, and keeping prompts and context sizes within what a local model handles well.
 Plan a day for a useful pipeline, not an hour.

 How much worse is a local model than a frontier model, honestly?